SELF-Technology/self-chain-public/docs/technical-docs/self-chain/why-build-a-blockchain.md

 PoAI can sense and respond to attack vectors and attempts at manipulation and adjust accordingly to mitigate threats.
 This includes attempts to force gas fees to increase and slow down the network by spamming transactions.

-The mechanism can also be manually updated and improved by the core team, with transparently recorded audit trails of what is a) planned in terms of improvements and optimisation, b) why that plan is in place, c) the timeframe of making the adjustments and d) the intended outcome of the adjustments.
+The mechanism can also be manually updated and improved by the core team, with transparently recorded audit trails of what is a) planned in terms of improvements and optimization, b) why that plan is in place, c) the timeframe of making the adjustments and d) the intended outcome of the adjustments.